affinidi/affinidi-tdk-dotnet/src/Packages/AffinidiTdk.AuthProvider/README.md

 - [Getting started with Affinidi and how to create a project](https://docs.affinidi.com/docs/get-started/create-project/)
 - [How to generate PAT credentials](https://docs.affinidi.com/dev-tools/affinidi-tdk/get-access-token/)

+## Thread Safety

+`AuthProvider` is thread-safe.

+- All token refresh logic is synchronized internally.
+- You can safely reuse a single instance of `AuthProvider` across multiple threads or HTTP requests.
+- The internal token is cached until expired, reducing unnecessary requests.

+### Example

 ```csharp
 using AffinidiTdk.AuthProvider;
 // ...